-Beginning on January 11, 2016, Federal contractors and subcontractors will be bound by new pay transparency rules.
-Stemming from Executive Order 13665, these regulations will apply to companies that sign new or modified Federal contracts or subcontracts over $10,000 on or after January 11, 2016.
+Federal contractors and subcontractors are bound to follow the pay transparency rules under Executive Order 13665, which apply to all new or modified Federal contract over $10,000 entered into on or after January 11, 2016.

 Here are the new requirements in a nutshell:

 - Policies and practices that discourage free and open discussion of pay are prohibited

 - Applicants and employees can freely discuss pay without fear of retribution by their company

 - Follow Pay Transparency Policy (exact wording below)